I'm a real girl boss.

 I know how to think small, and act big.

 On the personal side, I'm a surfer, traveler, and total business geek.
-Soon-to-be puppy mama, and major cat lady.
+Proud Puppy mama of Harlow and my rescue cat, Madison.
 I love reading, listening to podcasts, and spending time with friends.

 Want to chat?
 Email hello (at) retailbliss (dot) ca.